mystere1337/mystere1337.github.io/README.md

-### hyperwav.github.io
+### mystere1337.github.io

-This is the source code for my portfolio, hosted with github pages at https://mystere.dev/
+A terminal console styled portfolio, made from scratch in a day.
+Hosted with github pages at https://mystere.dev/